Why Your RFP Tool Needs Multi-User Access

 “It’s a team effort, so the whole team should be in the doc.”

 But when five people are editing the same spreadsheet, answers get overwritten.
 Legal’s waiting on Sales.
 Sales is waiting on Product.
 Product is waiting for someone to assign ownership.
-No one’s sure which version is final.

-This isn’t collaboration — it’s confusion with a Google Doc.
+This isn’t collaboration—it’s confusion with a Google Doc.

 More access without structure = more delays, not fewer.